 The primary purpose of the Villa Esperanza Services program is to provide training opportunities that foster personal growth for individuals with disabilities.
-Transportation during Community Integration training is offered daily as a part of the service in addition to limited transportation to/from the program.
-Annual client surveys indicate that transportation for Community Integration activities is an important part of the services offered to the individuals we support.
-Villa Esperanza Services serves approximately 150 individuals in this way.
-The length of time an individual is typically enrolled in the program can range from a few months to many years.
-The individuals we support are not required to "graduate" and may remain in the program as long as their needs can continue to be met.
+Transportation during Community Integration training for Adult Day Programs and the Residential Program is offered daily as a part of the service in addition to limited transportation to/from these programs.
+Annual client surveys indicate that transportation for these activities is an important part of the services offered to the individuals we support.
+Villa Esperanza Services serves approximately 221 individuals in this way.
+The length of time an individual is typically enrolled in these programs can range from a year to many years.
+The individuals we support are not required to "graduate" and may remain in their program as long as their needs can continue to be met.

-While the Villa Esperanza Services transportation program is relatively small and is not an "essential" program, it does create opportunities that can enhance the quality of life for adults with disabilities.
+The Villa Esperanza Services transportation program is relatively small but is absolutely an essential program that creates opportunities that enhance the quality of life for adults with disabilities.